Sarthakkul2311/English-Hinglish/README.md

 2) English to hinglish with all hindi: It translates english sentences into hinglish which contains hindi only.

 ### Sample of Hinglish in english and hindi:-
-English Statement: "Definitely share your feedback in the comment section."
+English Statement: "Definitely share your feedback in the comment section." <br>
 Expected Hinglish Translation: "Definitely share your feedback in the comment अनुभाग।"

-English Statement: "So even if it's a big video, I will clearly mention all the products."
+English Statement: "So even if it's a big video, I will clearly mention all the products." <br>
 Expected Hinglish Translation: "So even if इसका a big वीडियो, I will clearly mention all the उत्पाद।"

-English Statement: "I was waiting for my bag."
+English Statement: "I was waiting for my bag." <br>
 Expected Hinglish Translation: "I was waiting for my थैला।"

 ### Sample of hinglish all in hindi